pokui/nsrc-gns3/README.md

 ## Images directory location

-The sscripts assume that your GNS3 `images` directory is `/var/lib/GNS3/images`, as they create qcow2 difference files which point to backing files at an absolute directory.
+The scripts assume that your GNS3 `images` directory is `/var/lib/GNS3/images`, as they create qcow2 difference files which point to backing files at an absolute directory.